Things to see & do

 Greenway garden is filled with interesting plants and wildlife all waiting to be discovered.
 Pick up a nature trail from Visitor Reception when you arrive.

-Every day when Greenway is open, one of our fantastic garden team lead a free tour around the garden.
+Every day one of our fantastic garden team lead a free tour around the garden, starting at 2pm.
 It's the perfect way to find out all about the history and horticulture of Greenway garden.

 Sophie Hannah, bestselling author and creator of the latest Poirot novel, 'The Monogram Murders,' describes why Greenway is special for her.